coloradocube/balloonsat-bus/modifications.md

 5. (Nice to have) An IMU sensor integrated into the I2C-to-CAN design paradigm of the sensor board.

 ## CDH
-1. Should be re-programmable in place, w/o disassembling the stack.
+1. Should be re-programmable in place, w/o disassembling the stack. _Moving the CM 4 (currently the only one) between the CDH and the IO Board will eventually damage the connector._
+2. The two UART connectors have to be pushed in toward the center of the board or turned sideways.

 ## EPS
 1. Same as (1) for [sensors](#sensors).